 Since the search is done by looking for a word in the whole resource file, it is important to use special conventions to distinguish labels from other words in the resource files.
-The DAO convention is to finish line labels by : and table labels by ::.
+The DAO convention is to finish line labels by :..